Boeing 747-8: Survivable Airborne Operations Center

 In April 2024, Sierra Nevada Corporation was awarded a contract to develop and build the Survivable Airborne Operations Center (SAOC) aircraft to replace the Boeing E-4 NAOC.
 Five 747-8Is were purchased from Korean Air for conversion, with the contract calling for nine in total.

+Comparison

+Below is a list of major differences between the 747-8 Intercontinental and 747-8F.